mwendebenadetta/ecommerce/README.md

 # Ecommerce Website

-This is an ecommerce website project developed by Benadetta Mwende using PHP and MySQL.
+This is an ecommerce website project developed by Benadetta Mwende using PHP only (no database).

 ## Features